Skip to content

 FieldTypeRequiredRules

-namestringYeskebab-case, e.g. magic-screenshots
+namestringYeskebab-case, e.g. my-tool

 categoriesstring[]YesMin 1, from allowed list (see below)